PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

    ``NODE_COORD_SECTION``
       Array of :math:`(x, y)` coordinates for each depot and client.

+   ``PICKUP_AND_DELIVERY_SECTION``
+      Array of pickup and delivery data, one row for each depot and shipment step.
+      Each row lists the location's demand, time window, service duration, and the indices of the paired pickup and delivery locations, in that order.
+      For a pickup location the pickup index is zero and the delivery index refers to the paired delivery location, and vice versa.
+      When this section is present, all non-depot locations are interpreted as shipment steps, and their time windows and service durations are taken from this section.
+      Support for this section is limited; it cannot be combined with client data sections like :term:`DEMAND_SECTION`, :term:`SERVICE_TIME_SECTION`, and :term:`TIME_WINDOW_SECTION`, which are ignored when this section is present.

    ``PRIZE_SECTION``
       Array of prizes for visiting each depot and client.
       A value of zero for non-depots implies visiting that depot or client is required.